The Horns of Nimon: In print

 Terrance Dicks' novelisation was published by Target Books in October 1980.
 Dicks begins with a history of the Skonnan Empire and Soldeed, culminating in the arrival of the Nimon.
 Original author Anthony Read completed a new novelisation for audiobook publisher AudioGO in 2013, but with that company's suspension of operations and Read's death in 2015, the likelihood of its eventual release is now unclear.
 An audiobook of the Terrance Dicks version was published by BBC audio in April 2024, read by Geoffrey Beevers.

 Home media

 The Horns of Nimon was released on VHS in June 2003.
 It was released in a DVD box set entitled Myths and Legends along with The Time Monster and Underworld in March 2010.
 In Region 1 North America DVD, Horns of Nimon as a single title, with extras and commentary, was released on 6 July 2010.
-A "no extras" DVD was released as part of the Doctor Who DVD Files in Issue 139 on 30 April 2014.
+A "no extras" DVD was released as part of the Doctor Who DVD Files in Issue 139 on 30 April 2014 and as part of the season 17 Doctor Who Blu-ray Collection box set on 13 December 2021.